bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

 ### Installation on P1 Series Printer

-* Print the control board housing and place the control board inside the printed housing.
-Secure it with screws.
+* Print the provided control board housing file.
+Once printed, place the control board into the housing and secure it firmly using the included screws.

     <img src=img/PandaLuxRGBPX/install_1.jpg width="300"/>